BangMach/bang-sit722-v2/planning.md

 ## Implementation Phases

 ### Phase 1: Repository Setup and CI Pipeline (Stage 1)
-- Create a new GitHub repository (already done by user).
+- Create a new GitHub repository.
 - Push the downloaded code to the remote repository.
 - Create a GitHub Actions workflow for CI: Triggered on push to 'testing' branch.
 - Workflow steps: Lint code, run unit tests for all services (product_service, order_service, customer_service), build Docker images, push to Azure Container Registry (ACR) if tests pass.